ethstorage/op_monitor/README.md

 - [ ] transactions from op-batcher/op-proposer doesn't fail

-When alarm is needed, an email is sent.
+If an alarm is triggered, an email is sent immediately.
+Otherwise, if no alarm occurs within 24 hours, a liveness email is sent.

 # Usage